Privacy and cookies

 Access to and accuracy of your personal information

 You may request access to the personal information we hold about you.
-You may also request to review and correct any of that personal information.
+You may also request to review, correct or delete any of that personal information.
 The Service may allow registered users to directly access their registration information and make corrections or updates.
 The accuracy of such information is solely the responsibility of the user.

 To protect your privacy and security, we will also take reasonable steps to verify your identity.
 To view and change the personal information that you directly provided to us, you can return to the Web page where you originally submitted your data and follow the instructions on that Web page, or contact us at the address listed below.